 Ponzi schemes have been in the news lately because The Consumer Commission has launched a probe into nine companies that may be providing fraudulent financial services with the intention of scamming South African investors out of their money.
 To understand how to avoid being scammed, you have to understand how a Ponzi scheme works.

+What exactly is a Ponzi scheme?
 A Ponzi scheme is an investment scam that promises high returns to investors.
 These investors pay a joining fee and are then usually required to find other investors.
 As the scheme grows, it uses the money paid in by new investors to pay returns to the older investors.
 Then, when people running the scheme believe that they’ve earned enough money, they disappear with all the spoils – leaving behind many devastated investors who have put in more and more money with the hope of realising massive returns.

+How can I recognise a Ponzi scheme?
 According to Trevor Hattingh, spokesperson of the National Consumer Commission (NCC), which is investigating the nine alleged Ponzi schemes, these are the red flags you should look out for:

 - Be wary of investment opportunities that require you as an investor to recruit other participants in order to generate an income or grow your investment.
 Pyramid schemes rely on the recruitment of new members all the time to ensure their survival.